 Agile methodologies refer to a group of software development approaches based on the principles of the Agile Manifesto, which emphasizes flexibility, iterative progress, collaboration, and customer satisfaction.

-- Agile is a flexible and adaptive approach to software development that promotes continuous improvement and responsiveness to change.
+Thank you for reading this post, don't forget to subscribe!- Agile is a flexible and adaptive approach to software development that promotes continuous improvement and responsiveness to change.

 - Instead of planning the entire project upfront, Agile divides the development process into small, manageable iterations or cycles, each delivering a functional portion of the software.